 There were several social movements of the 1970s and early 1980s which were related to women, two such important movements were Dalit Panther and the women’s movement, the issues were of economic and work-related and also the issue of violence against women was made public.
-Apparently, all women were seen as victims and also dalit.
+Apparently, all women were seen as victims and also Dalit.
 Anti-dowry, anti-rape and anti-violence were the struggles of women’s movement.
 Dalit women were more likely to face rape threats, sexual assault and physical violence at places of work.
 Women who were sought to be united to fight against the patriarchies were divided on the basis of caste and caste lines.
-In Brahmanical view, there is caste based division of labor and the sexual division of labor which are interconnected so that many women could not participate in a production of the public sphere.
+In the Brahmanical view, there is a caste-based division of labour and the sexual division of labor which are interconnected so that many women could not participate in the production of the public sphere.
 Thus, gender ideology is a combination not only of the legitimization of structures of patriarchy but also the organization of caste.
 There were critiques of the Brahmanical hierarchies from a gender perspective

-In 1990’s several assertions were made for Dalit women’s identity after a long struggle, the formation of the national federation of Dalit women and All India Dalit Women’s Forum.
-Maharashtra Dalit Mahila Sanghatana was formed in 1995 this was a state level organization.
+In the 1990’s several assertions were made for Dalit women’s identity after a long struggle, the formation of the national federation of Dalit women and All India Dalit Women’s Forum.
+Maharashtra Dalit Mahila Sanghatana was formed in 1995 this was a state-level organization.
 In 1996 Vikas Vanchit Dalit Mahila Parishad’ was organized.
 In 1997 the Christi Mahila Sangharsh Sanghatana, an organization of Dalit Christian women was founded.
 Many of these different organizations promote non-brahminical ideologies thus building a strong structure for the Dalit women.
-Many programmes and important seminars were conducted for raising important issues related to Dalit women.
-An important essay Dalit Women Talk Differently was established by Guru in 1995 to understand that Dalit women need to talk differently on the basis of both political and culural arena.
+Many programs and important seminars were conducted for raising important issues related to Dalit women.
+An important essay Dalit Women Talk Differently was established by Guru in 1995 to understand that Dalit women need to talk differently on the basis of both the political and cultural arena.